 We welcome entries from parents, students, teachers, homeschoolers, and just plain folks.
 Posts must offer a playful approach to some topic in school-level mathematics (that is, anything from preschool up through first-year calculus) or recreational math.
 Old posts are welcome, as long as they haven’t been published in recent editions of this carnival.

-To submit a blog article for consideration, fill out this form:
+To submit a blog article for consideration, contact the blog host.
+Or fill out this form:

 Would You Like to Host the Carnival?